malicialab/iocsearcher/README.md

-_iocsearcher_ is a Python library and command-line tool to extract indicators of compromise (IOCs), also known as cyber observables, from HTML, PDF, and text files.
+_iocsearcher_ is a Python library and command-line tool to extract indicators of compromise (IOCs), also known as cyber observables, from HTML, PDF, Word (.docx), and text files.
 It can identify both defanged
 (e.g., URL hx<area>xp://<area>example[DOT]com) and
 unmodified IOCs (e.g., URL ht<area>tp://<area>example.com).